rqzbeh/simple-crypto-trader/README.md

 It calculates trade plans with expected returns, stop losses, risk-reward ratios, and leverage recommendations.
 Suggestions include both long and short positions based on sentiment and technical confirmations.
 For low-capital traders, it adjusts parameters for higher ROI and better R/R, including a longer timeframe to reduce fees.

 The bot includes a learning mechanism: it logs all suggestions, evaluates their real-world performance (win/loss rates), and self-adjusts indicator weights and parameters to optimize over time.
+It also considers current market sessions to adjust trading behavior, boosting activity during peak hours and reducing during off-hours or weekends.

 Recommendations are printed to the console and optionally sent via Telegram bot.